W33KT/ai-code-helper/README.md

 ### 1. API Key Configuration (Model Access)

-Due to cost considerations, this project defaults to using Alibaba's Tongyi Qianwen model.
+Due to cost considerations, this project defaults to using Alibaba's Tongyi Qianwen model, and BigModel for MCP.

-* **Obtain API Key:** Visit the Alibaba Cloud console to apply for your API Key: [https://bailian.console.aliyun.com/?tab=model#/api-key](https://bailian.console.aliyun.com/?tab=model#/api-key)
+* **Obtain API Key:** Visit the Alibaba Cloud console to apply for your API Key: [https://bailian.console.aliyun.com/?tab=model#/api-key](https://bailian.console.aliyun.com/?tab=model#/api-key); Visit [https://www.bigmodel.cn/](https://www.bigmodel.cn/) to apply for a BigModel API Key.
 * **Configure:** Add the obtained API Key to your `application-local.yml` file.

 **Note on Models:**